 - a.
-All College Board policies and requirements described in these rules, as well as those located on the College Board website at satsuite.collegeboard.org/psat-8-9, and linked information therein, are part of these Rules. - b.
+All College Board policies and requirements described in these rules, as well as those located at satsuite.collegeboard.org/psat-8-9, and linked information therein, are part of these rules. - b.
 College Board may update its policies and requirements from time to time.
 These updates may relate to the types of testing devices that you can use for the PSAT 8/9.
 These policies can be changed up to 1 week prior to your test date.
 You must review these prior to each test.

+Section 8.
 Intellectual Property - Ownership of Materials

 - a.
-The PSAT 8/9, practice PSAT 8/9 tests, Bluebook, College Board's websites (CollegeBoard.org), and all software, processes, algorithms and other technologies used in connection with these (called "CB Property") belong only to College Board and its licensors.
-You have no rights in or to CB Property other than a personal license to use College Board properties for their intended purposes and subject to their terms. - b.
+The PSAT 8/9, practice PSAT 8/9 tests, Bluebook, College Board's websites (CollegeBoard.org), and all software, processes, algorithms, and other technologies used in connection with these (called "CB Property") belong only to College Board and its licensors.
+You have no rights in or to CB Property other than a personal license to use CB Property for its intended purposes and subject to its terms. - b.
 Attempting to copy, download, decompile, or reverse engineer any CB Property is strictly prohibited.
-Taking screenshots of the PSAT 8/9 is strictly prohibited. - c.
+Taking pictures or screenshots of the PSAT 8/9 is strictly prohibited. - c.
 Test answers and other testing materials you submit to College Board are owned by College Board.
 You have an independent right to your test scores, including the right to access, retain, and use your scores, except as otherwise described in these rules.

+Section 9.
 ARBITRATION OF DISPUTES AND CLASS ACTION WAIVER

-a.
-General Arbitration Rules ("General Arbitration Rules")
+General Arbitration Rules ("General Arbitration Rules") All disputes between you and College Board (each a "par